Necessary and Sufficient Conditions for Difference Flatness: Introduction

-For nonlinear discrete-time systems, flatness can be defined analogously to the continuous-time case.
-The main difference is that time derivatives have to be replaced by forward-shifts.
-To distinguish both concepts, often the terms differential flatness and difference flatness are used (see e.g. \cite{Sira-RamirezAgrawal:2004}).
-Like in the continuous-time case, flatness is closely related to the dynamic feedback linearization problem, which is studied for discrete-time systems e.g. in \cite{Aranda-BricaireKottaMoog:1996} and \cite{Aranda-BricaireMoog:2008}.
-Flat discrete-time systems also form an extension of the class of static feedback linearizable systems, and can be linearized by an endogenous dynamic feedback (see e.g. \cite{KaldmaeKotta:2013}).
-The static feedback linearization problem for discrete-time systems is already solved, see \cite{Grizzle:1986}, \cite{Jakubczyk:1987}, and \cite{Aranda-BricaireKottaMoog:1996}.
+The static feedback linearization problem is a special case of the endogenous dynamic feedback linearization problem and has been solved for discrete-time systems in \cite{Grizzle:1986}, \cite{Jakubczyk:1987}, and \cite{Aranda-BricaireKottaMoog:1996}.
 The approach of \cite{Grizzle:1986} is similar to the well-known approach of \cite{JakubczykRespondek:1980} and \cite{vanderSchaft:1984} for continuous-time systems, and allows to check whether a discrete-time system is static feedback linearizable or not by computing a certain sequence of involutive distributions.
-Subsequently, a linearizing output can be obtained, roughly speaking, by straightening out these distributions with the Frobenius theorem.
-Thus, the test for static feedback linearizability can be performed independently from the calculation of a linearizing output.
-This separation is very advantageous, since the computation of the distributions requires only the solution of algebraic equations.
-The actual calculation of a linearizing output by an application of the Frobenius theorem, in contrast, requires the calculation of flows of vector fields, and therefore the solution of ODEs.
+This test requires only the solution of algebraic equations.
+Subsequently, a linearizing output can be obtained by straightening out these distributions with the Frobenius theorem, which requires the solution of ODEs.